Aditya-cyber2006/MY-Codes/README.md

 # MY-Codes
-This is a repository for my peersonal codes.
+This is a repository for my personal codes.

 Author -Aditya Mungase